Last Updated Date: September 15, 2020

 Our Site may contain links to third party websites and features.
 This Policy does not cover the privacy practices of such third parties.
 These third parties have their own privacy policies and we do not accept any responsibility or liability for their websites, features or policies.
 Please read their privacy policies before you submit any data to them.

-We seek to use reasonable organizational, technical and administrative measures to protect personal data within our organization.
-Unfortunately, no transmission or storage system can be guaranteed to be completely secure, and transmission of information via the internet is not completely secure.
-If you have reason to believe that your interaction with us is no longer secure (for example, if you feel that the security of any account you might have with us has been compromised), please immediately notify us of the problem by contacting us using the details in Section 20 below.
+Minerva Project will never ask you for financial information or for your account password in an email or phone call.
+Please be aware, however, that despite our efforts, no security measures are perfect or impenetrable and no method of data transmission can be guaranteed against any interception or other type of misuse.
+If you have reason to believe that your interaction with us is no longer secure (for example, if you feel that the security of any account you might have with us has been compromised), please immediately notify us of the problem by contacting us using the details in Section 16 below.

-We will only retain your personal data [as long reasonably required for you to use the Site ]/[until you close your account/cancel your subscription] unless a longer retention period is required or permitted by law (for example for regulatory purposes).
+We will only retain your personal data as long reasonably required for you to use the Site unless a longer retention period is required or permitted by law (for example for regulatory purposes).

-Our Site is/are not directed to children under 16.
-[Note: The GDPR defines “children” as those under the age of 16 although it allows individual Member States to set the age at 15, 14 or 13.
-We are using the highest standard here.]
-If a parent or guardian becomes aware that his or her child has provided us with information without their consent, he or she should contact us using the details in Section 20 below.
+Our Site is not directed to children under 16.
+If a parent or guardian becomes aware that his or her child has provided us with information without their consent, he or she should contact us using the details in Section 16 below.
 We will delete such information from our files as soon as reasonably practicable.

-Subject to the following paragraph, we ask that you not send us, and you not disclose, any sensitive personal data (e.g., social security numbers, information related to racial or ethnic origin, political opinions, religion or other beliefs, health, biometrics or genetic characteristics, criminal background or trade union membership) on or through our Site or otherwise to us.
+Subject to the following paragraph, we ask that you not send us, and you not disclose, any sensitive personal data (e.g., social security numbers, information related to racial or ethnic origin, political opinions, religion or other beliefs, health, biometrics or genetic characteristics, criminal background or trade union membership, or institutional data and material that is confidential) on or through our Site or otherwise to us.

 We are committed to resolve any complaints about our collection or use of your personal data.
 If you would like to make a complaint regarding this Policy or our practices in relation to your personal data, please contact us at: firstname.lastname@example.org.
 We will reply to your complaint as soon as we can.
 We hope to resolve any complaint brought to our attention, however if you feel that your complaint has not been adequately resolved, you reserve the right to contact your local data protection supervisory authority, which for the UK, is the Information Commissioner’s Office.

 We welcome your comments or questions about this Policy.
-You may contact us in writing at firstname.lastname@example.org or 1145 Market Street, Floor 9, San Francisco, CA 94103
+You may contact us in writing at email@example.com or 548 Market Street, Private Mailbox 77902, San Francisco, CA, USA 94104-5401